 Regularly enrolled students may wish to take a course without receiving credit for it.
 The fee for such service is \$10 per course.
 Persons who are not enrolled as degree candidates but who are college graduates may sign as auditors in courses with consent of the instructor involved.
 The fee is \$100 per course.
-Audit forms are available through the Divinity School registrar.
+Audit forms are available from the assistant dean for academic affairs.

-The Association of Theological Schools stipulates that the number of non-degree auditors may not exceed 10 percent of a course's enrollment.
+The Commission on Accrediting of the Association of Theological Schools in the United States and Canada stipulates that the number of non-degree auditors may not exceed 10 percent of a course's enrollment.